WilliamOnVoyage/Private-Repository-Request/README.md

 # Private-Repository-Request
 A summary of my current projects and explanation

+##Since my current projects contains confidential information, I cannot share them publicly.
+Yet I provide a list of each project's purpose, methods and techniques used, if you find anything interesting, please contact me for further discussion and collaboration.

 Collaborative Projects
 1. Understanding workflow data with deep learning
 We use deep learning based approach (specifically Recurrent and Convolutional Neural Network) to model workflow data in real-life, and understand how activities influence the future activities and other attributes.